List of Hell Teacher: Jigoku Sensei Nube characters: Class 5-3

-The richest and most snobbish member of Nūbē's class, Shuichi Shirato (Shirato Shuichi 白戸秀一), is the son of the owners of one of the finest restaurants in Doumori.
+The richest and most snobbish member of Nūbē's class, he is the son of the owners of one of the finest restaurants in Doumori.
 Because of his privileged background, this "classy" boy often mocks Nūbē's personal tastes, both in cuisine and in his lack of material possessions.
 Despite Nūbē's occasional frustration with his arrogant attitude, he consistently finds a way to help Shuichi whenever he finds himself caught in a yōkai situation.
 In a slight deviation from his teacher and classmates, Shuichi shows interest in more scientific aspects of the supernatural, such as aliens and cryptozoology, attempting to demonstrate that there are phenomena beyond yōkai.
 However, he consistently turns to Nūbē for assistance in these matters.
 Nonetheless, Shuichi is not inherently evil; he also genuinely loves animals, to the extent of being willing to risk his life to stop an angry yōkai that was once a puppy.